Do you find yourself wondering what to do with your hair next? Are you unsure whether to get a new haircut or add some color? We’ve all been there!

 How to Create Frosted Highlights

-Frosted highlights do not color all the hair at once.
+You don’t color all the hair at once with frosted highlights.
 Instead, this highlighting method is often used to enhance the natural color of already lightly colored hair:

 - Use a highlighting cap